|Height||5' 10" (1.78 m)|

 Mini Bio (1)

-Tom Kovach (rhymes with "watch") is an American actor, producer, and military technical advisor (MTA) living near Nashville, Tennessee.
+Tom Kovach (rhymes with "watch") is an American actor, producer, writer, and military technical advisor (MTA) living near Nashville, Tennessee.
 Former staff sergeant Tom Kovach is a member of the Air Force Security Forces Association and the prestigious Veterans in Media and Entertainment (VME).
 Tom's official hashtag is #TomKovach.

 Tom is best known for the TV drama series Nashville (2012).
 During their six-season run on two networks, Tom worked on 22 episodes.
 (The series was dropped by ABC in May of 2016, but was picked up by CMT only three weeks later.
 Tom was a leading member of the "Twitter charge" that demonstrated the loyalty of the show's fans -- known as "Nashies".)
 It was one of the fastest series "revivals" in TV history.